-May 18, 2018
+May 28, 2018

-FIRE BULLETIN #3
+FIRE BULLETIN #9

-All other travel and fire restrictions remain in place.
 A list of parks with campfire restrictions can be found at www.manitobaparks.com.
 Visitors to provincial parks should check with park staff for the most up-to-date information.

 A map of the areas affected and a detailed description of the provincial fire and travel restrictions can be found at www.gov.mb.ca/sd/fire/Restrictions/index.html.
 Local municipalities may also implement burning bans or fire restrictions.
 Check with local municipal offices or visit www.gov.mb.ca/wildfire/burn_conditions.html for more information.

-For further general information on fire status, maps, burning permit cancellations or other restrictions go to www.gov.mb.ca/wildfire or follow the Twitter account at www.twitter.com/mbgovnews.
+For further general information on fire status, maps, burning permit cancellations or other restrictions go to www.gov.mb.ca/wildfire/or follow the Twitter account at www.twitter.com/mbgovnews.

 For additional information on these restrictions, contact the nearest Manitoba Sustainable Development office.
-To report a wildfire, call 911 or the toll-free T.I.P. line at 1-800-782-0076.
+To report a wildfire, call 911 or the T.I.P. line (toll-free) at 1-800-782-0076.

 – 30 –